 New in version 2.6.

 MongoDB Enterprise includes an auditing capability for mongod and mongos instances.
 The auditing facility allows administrators and users to track system activity for deployments with multiple users and applications.
 The auditing facility can write audit events to the console, the syslog, a JSON file, or a BSON file.
-For details on the audit log messages, see System Event Audit Messages.

 Audit Events and Filter¶

-The auditing system can record the following operations:
+Once enabled, the auditing system can record the following operations:

 - schema (DDL),